Academic Honor Code

 When personal or social issues have led to the suspension, Rollins College requires the student to use the suspension to address the personal and/or social issues impeding academic success.
 In the case of a social suspension, enrolling in another academic institution for the suspension may not be to the student's advantage.
 No academic credit earned during a social suspension will be transferable back to the College.

 Before a student will be readmitted to the College, s/he must present a case demonstrating s/he is prepared to resume academic work.
 Typically, this includes a letter from the student detailing how the issue(s) related to the suspension were successfully addressed.
-In addition, the student is required to arrange an interview with a representative from the Dean of the Faculty's Office to discuss readmission to Rollins College.
+In addition, the student is required to arrange an interview with a representative from the Office of the Dean of Arts and Sciences or Professional Studies to discuss readmission to Rollins College.

 Students may appeal to the Academic Appeals Committee the effects of any academic policy that applies to them.
 All appeals must be made within one (1) year of the conclusion of term for which the appeal is made.
-To submit academic appeals, students must complete the following steps.
+To submit an academic appeal, the student must complete the following steps.

-Step l: Schedule an appointment with Mae Fitchett (phone 407-646-2354 or e-mail Appeals@Rollins.edu) to discuss the individual situation and determine required documentation.
+Step l: Consult with their academic advisor, then schedule an appointment with the coordinator of academic appeals, Mae Fitchett (407-646-1559), to dicsuss their individual situation and to determine required documentation.

 The Committee will discuss appeals only after all required documentation has been submitted.
 Required documentation also may include information from the advisor and/or professor.
 It is the student's responsibility to ensure that all documentation is submitted by the dates outlined on the Academic Appeals web site; appeals received after the student deadline will be reviewed at the next Appeals meeting.

-Additional information and procedures may be found on the Thomas P. Johnson Student Resource Center web site (http://rnet.rollins.edu/tpj/advising/index.html).
+Additional information and procedures for academic appeals may be found on the Academic Appeals web site (http://r-net.rollins.edu/as/dean-of-arts-sciences/advising-appeals.html).